 I feel quite relaxed here.
 The people are very trustworthy and Explorason has gone on up ahead with the tour guide.

-Another reason I find a tour is great, is it gives me a little more freedom as a Mum.
+Another reason I find a tour is great is it gives me a little more freedom as a Mum.
 I can be off seeing and doing what I enjoy, and my child can be experiencing his own discoveries.

-The locals who have been busy working n the rice field, allow us all the experience of sitting on the plough and steering.
+The locals who have been busy working n the rice field, allow us all the experience of sitting on the plow and steering.
 This is all part of the day planned for us on this tour.

-Next is my turn on the old wooden plough.
+Next is my turn on the old wooden plow.
 I’m a bit heavier so it doesn’t go too fast, but heck – there are times this cow takes the corners with a bit of speed and I hang on!

 We then have a turn planting rice.
 The technique taught is the row system of planting and a set number of plants to you leg width.

-I think so many people think rice is harvested / grown like a carrot, not like wheat.
+I think so many people think rice is harvested/grown like a carrot, not like wheat.
 There is always something to learn!